 - All tips for guides and driver

-- Free stuff: Each household will receive Rick Steves' Europe: Italy's Cities DVD.
+- Free stuff: Each household will receive Rick Steves' Europe: Italy's Cities Blu-ray + DVD Set and Europe Planning map.
 Each adult will receive Rick Steves' Best of Europe guidebook and Europe Sightseeing Supplement.
-Each tour member will receive a French-Italian-German phrase book, map, moneybelt and earplugs
+Each tour member will receive a French-Italian-German phrase book, moneybelt and earplugs

 - Guaranteed tour price, locked in the moment you make your deposit